japerry911/Ruby_CLI_App_Project1/README.md

 This CLI application allows you to play a game of Hangman from the command line.

-Users have the option of select one of four different categories of words they wish to try and guess.
+Users have the option to select one of four different categories of words they wish to try and guess.

 #### Installation
 After you clone this repository to your local machine, `cd` into the project directory and run `bundle install` to install required gems.